hemidactylus/flaskbiblio/README.md

 At the moment *no duplicates are allowed* (in the exact sense) as far as authors are concerned, while for books this requirement is relaxed, relying on the sole similarity-warnings (think for example of two copies of the same books with the same title but in two languages).
+It works on a digram basis of letters-only, but can be reconfigured (in the `config.py`) to fall back to single-letter vector space.

 **User settings** page to customize interface.

 **MultiHouses**: a single db dealing with multiple users and multiple houses.
-Each book is `registered` to a single house, each user is attached to _her_ house.
-When editing, she can edit everything but gets a warning when touching somebody else's stuff.
+Each book is "registered" to a single house, each user is attached to _her_ house.
+When editing, she can edit only her stuff.
 Books she inserts can only belong to her house.
 User house is set in the settings page.
-Still, this does not interfere with the `in-house` settings.
+Still, this does not interfere with the _in-house_ settings.
 * there exists a table Houses (id, name, description) **DONE**
 * an endpoint/tablepage with Houses **DONE**
 * each user has a House and can change it **DONE**